ntpeters/vim-better-whitespace/README.md

     the file that it cleans, either give it a range or select a group of lines in visual mode and then execute it.

-*  To enable/disable stripping of extra whitespace on file save, call:
+*  To enable/disable stripping of extra whitespace on file save for a buffer, call one of:
     ```
+    :EnableStripWhitespaceOnSave
+    :DisableStripWhitespaceOnSave
     :ToggleStripWhitespaceOnSave
     ```
     This will strip all trailing whitespace everytime you save the file for all file types.